-Sag no Sag langth Threshold (metres)
+Seq no. Seq length Threshold (metres)

-Seq no. Seq length 12 15 18 20
+Seq length 12 15 18 20

 1 41 4.39 5.63 5.61 5.18

 3 123 1.65 2.45 1.91 2.57

 4 149 7.64 8.84 9.59 10.96

 6 51 5.90 2.37 2.38 2.82

 9 80 5.52 1.35 1.44 1.44

 18 141 1.98 3.31 2.98 3.36

-Aver age ATE 4.51 3.99 3.98 4.39
+Avera age ATE 4.51 3.99 3.98 4.39

-TABLE III: Analysis between various threshold settings for odometry estimations by computing Absolute Translation Error (ATE) in metres. (cf. Sec.
+TABLE I: Analysis between various threshold settings for odometry estimations by computing Absolute Translation Error (ATE) in metres. (cf. Sec.
 IV-B)

-quences mentioned in Table III, we see that T = 15 metres performs better for sequences 6 and 9, both of which involve the ego-vehicle taking a sharp turn at an intersection.
+While T = 12 meters delivers best results for most sequences mentioned in Table I, we see that T = 15 metres performs better for sequences 6 and 9, both of which involve the ego-vehicle taking a sharp turn at an intersection.
 This is because we rely on ground plane features including and largely contributed to by the lane markers on the road plane.
 Given that the segment of road plane in the scene at an intersection is devoid of any road/lane markers, we do not get enough feature correspondences from closer segments of the road.
 Meanwhile, increasing the threshold enables us to pick up points from the road plane continuing beyond the intersection which contains better scope for quality feature correspondences in the form of lane markers.
 Consequently, a relatively larger threshold performs better.

-2) Pose-Graph Optimization: Our pose-graph formulation consists of three types of edges namely camera-camera(C-C) edges, camera-vehicle(C-V) edges and Vehicle-Vehicle(V-V).
-Each of these are accompanied by a unique confidence parameter $\lambda$ .
+2) Pose-Graph Optimization: Our pose-graph formulation consists of three categories of edges namely cameracamera(C-C) edges, camera-vehicle(C-V) edges and Vehicle-Vehicle(V-V) edges.
+Each of these sets of edges are accompanied by a unique confidence parameter λ .
 To understand the contribution category of edges to our pose-graph optimization, we analyse the results on removing these constraints.
-Table II summarizes our observations.
+Table III summarizes our observations.
 It can be noted that few vehicles in sequence 3 and the ego-vehicle in sequence 4 perform better when C-C constraints are relaxed.
 This is because, the optimizer generally utilizes reliable edges in each loop of the pose-graph to improve the relatively less reliable edges, provided their information matrices are scaled appropriately.
 Given that the C-C edges are less reliable in these sequences, relaxing its constraints enables other edges to improve upon the overall error.
 A similar explanation can be given for the errors for ego-motion in sequence 18.
 Since C-C edges of the ego-motion in sequence 18 are more accurate than the corresponding C-V edges of other vehicles, we obtain a better result for the same when the C-V edge constraint is relaxed.
-Both C-C and V-V edges are generated using the odometry estimations and are influenced by its accuracy too.
+Both C-C and V-V edges are generated